CCSCovenant/TAB2XML/System Requirement Specifications.md

 #   2. Overall Description
 ##  2.1 Product Perspective
-       This software package (application) will be accessed when run through Eclipse.
-The application will connect to the user interface of MusicXML Converter.
+       This software package (application) will be can be downloaded,
 ##  2.2 Product Overview
        This software will allow users to convert their text-based tablatures into music sheets.
 Additionally, it will allow users to play those music tablatures after the conversion.
 ##  2.3 User Class Characteristics
 	        2.3.1 Use Case #1
 		      Title: Preview Music Sheet
 		      Primary Actor: Who desires it?
-User/user/Client
+Musician.
                       Preconditions: The user has started the application.
                       Success Scenario: The user inputs the text-based tablature.
 The user previews the music sheet.

                 2.3.2 Use Case #2
                       Title: Saving Music Sheet
                       Primary Actor: Who desires it?
-User/user/Client
+Musician
                       Preconditions: The user has started the application.
                       Success Scenario: The user inputs the text-based tablature.
 The user previews the music sheet.
 		                        The user saves the music sheet.

                 2.3.3 Use Case #3
                       Title: Play Music
                       Primary Actor: Who desires it?
-User/user/Client
+Musician
                       Preconditions: The user has started the application.
                       Success Scenario: The user inputs the text-based tablature.
 The user previews the music sheet.
 		                        The user plays music.
+##  2.4 User Story
 #   3. System Features and Requirements
 ##  3.1 Functional Requirements
 	 	3.1.1 Tablature to MusicXML conversion